Design-Analysis-of-Software-Systems/Greddit/README.md

 # Greddit
-A clone of reddit website
+A clone of reddit website using M.E.R.N. stack